omriarad/mcas/src/python/python-personality/README.md

 arrays, zero-copy is possible (through the direct APIs).
 For other data structures, the standard pickling function is used.

+PP does not yet support in-place modification of objects in the MCAS store.

 ## Running basic test

 This test will produce an X-window and thus cannot be fully run from a text